-Rasmalai is a Bengali dessert consisting of soft paneer balls immersed in chilled creamy milk
+Rasmalai, a Bengali dessert consists of soft paneer balls immersed in chilled creamy milk

-one ball with liquid Calories 160 Carbs 27
+one ball with liquid Calories 160, Carbs 27grams

-Moong Dal Halwa It is a rich, creamy and pudding-like dessert
+Moong Dal Halwa, a rich, creamy and pudding-like dessert

-“Once you have decided on a carb goal, decide if you are going to adjust your medication to cover it (if you can) and/or increase your physical activity to keep your blood glucose in control.
-Keep in mind that extra insulin will “cover” the carbs but only exercise will work off the extra calories.
-Since Diwalli lasts for five days, it is very important to pace yourself.
-As the days go on, eat a bit of healthy low calorie, low fat, and low carb items to assuage your hunger before you celebrate so that the rich, savory offerings will not be as enticing.
-Take your time enjoying each of the delicacies served and leave the table before you feel stuffed, that will allow you to be awake and alert to appreciate the non-food aspects of the holiday,” she said.
+“Once you have decided on a carb goal, decide if you are going to adjust your medication to cover your meal (if you can) or you may choose to increase your activity to help manage your glucose.
+Since Diwali lasts for five days, it is important to pace yourself.
+As the days go on, balance out eating the rich holiday foods with a bit of healthy low calorie, low fat, and lower carb foods items to manage your hunger before you celebrate so that the rich, savory offerings.
+Take time to enjoy each of the delicacies served and leave the table before you feel stuffed, that will allow you to be awake and alert to appreciate the non-food aspects of the holiday”.

-Temptation to eat poorly during the holidays will always be there, but there are many ways for people with diabetes to enjoy the holidays while safely managing their diabetes.
+The temptation to eat less healthy during the holidays will always be there, but there are many ways for people with diabetes to enjoy the holidays while managing their diabetes.

 Although this content is reviewed by Joslin Diabetes Center healthcare professionals, it is not intended to replace the medical advice of your doctor or healthcare provider.
 Please consult your healthcare provider for advice about a specific medical condition.